nunocoracao/n9o.xyz/content/posts/202209-apple-sustaining-innovation/index.md

 ---
 title: "Apple: iPhone 14, Watch 8, and Sustaining Innovation"
-description: "Last week, Apple held its “Far Out” iPhone event.
+description: "On the 7th of September, Apple held its “Far Out” iPhone event.
 New iPhones, Apple Watches, and AirPods were announced, each coming with a plethora of features.
 Yes, all of it was innovation, but none of it brought the kind of excitement Apple used to.
 Why is that?
-And why is probably the best strategy for Apple at this stage."
+And why probably this is the best strategy for Apple."
-summary: "Last week, Apple held its “Far Out” iPhone event.
+summary: "On the 7th of September, Apple held its “Far Out” iPhone event.
 New iPhones, Apple Watches, and AirPods were announced, each coming with a plethora of features.
 Yes, all of it was innovation, but none of it brought the kind of excitement Apple used to.
 Why is that?
-And why is probably the best strategy for Apple at this stage."
+And why probably this is the best strategy for Apple."
 categories: ["Product","Strategy",]
 tags: ["Product","Strategy","Apple","Disruptive Innovation","Sustaining Innovation","iPhone","Apple Watch"]
 #externalUrl: ""